Detailed Browsing Logs are available for each member using our Internet Accountability service.

 You may choose which entries you would like to see by checking them in the “View” box.
 If no entries are selected, the Detailed Browsing Logs will default to showing Viewed Page and Web Content entries.

 If the “Only Highly Rated Entries” option is selected along with any of the entry types, only URLs of the selected entry type(s) rated at or above the selected sensitivity level will be shown.
 For example, if the Sensitivity Level is set to Mature and the view options “Viewed Pages” and “Only Highly Rated Entries” are selected, then only visited entries rated Mature or Highly Mature will appear.

 Due to the large number of entries that can be generated in a short period of time, the Detailed Browsing Logs are separated into 15 minute increments.

-These time periods can be chosen by using the dropdown provided.
-Within the drop down, each time increment with Internet activity will appear and show the number of entries from that period in parentheses beside it.
+These time periods can be chosen by using the drop-down menu.
+Within the menu, each time increment with internet activity will appear and show the number of entries from that period in parentheses beside it.